ujichase/orbit/README.md

 Orbit has prebuilt binaries for MacOS, Windows, and Linux.
 See the [releases page](https://github.com/chaseruskin/orbit/releases) to download the latest version, or build from source using [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), Rust's default package manager.
 See [Installing](https://chaseruskin.github.io/orbit/starting/installing.html) for more details on getting Orbit up and running.

-## Examples

-A fictitious organization, "Hyperspace Labs", exists for the purpose of demonstrating and learning how to leverage Orbit in a real development setting.
-No identification with actual persons, places, buildings, and products is intended or should be inferred.

-The projects and code for Hyperspace Labs are walked through in the [tutorials](https://chaseruskin.github.io/orbit/tutorials/tutorials.html) section.

-The final code repositories for Hyperspace Labs are found [here](https://github.com/orgs/hyperspace-labs/repositories).

 ## Documentation

 Read the [Book of Orbit](https://chaseruskin.github.io/orbit/) for comprehensive documentation composed of tutorials, user guides, topic guides, references, and command manuals.